CSNO Spring Conferences

 CSNO is willing to review your resume/vitae and provide feedback.
 Your resume must mirror the expectations of the job as well as the Duty Statement.
 Please send to [email protected]

 Minimum Qualifications-Please include in your resume/vitae 1.
 Possession of an active valid license as a registered nurse in California.
 2. A baccalaureate or higher degree in nursing from a school of nursing accredited by the National League for Nursing (NLN) or its equivalent for foreign graduates or California State Public Health Nurse Certificate may be substituted for the baccalaureate in nursing 3.
 A master's degree in a health-related field such as: nursing, public health, health care services, health care administration, or hospital administration.
 4. Two years of professional registered nursing experience which must have included responsibility for health services program planning and implementation or an administrative, consultative, teaching, or supervisory capacity.
 5. Four years of professional registered nursing experience, at least two years of which shall have been in an administrative, consultative, teaching, or supervisory capacity.
 (One additional year of graduate work in group dynamics, interpersonal relations, or other courses relating to the consultative process in nursing may be substituted for one year of the required general nursing experience.)
-6. Management problem-solving methods; principles and methodology of research; current trends in the fields of nursing education and health care services; interagency and interdiscipline relationships.
+6. Management problem-solving methods; principles and methodology of research; current trends in the fields of nursing education and health care services; interagency and interdisciplinary relationships.

 |